-I do research projects and consulting on various consumer packaged goods and agricultural products.
 I can design and execute consumer research on brand image, purchase intent, packaging, pricing, advertising tests and more.
 This can help you answer questions such as:

 - How does my product stack up against its competitors in consumers’ eyes?
 What are the closest rival products?